Item 1: Introduction

 What fees will I pay and how do your financial professionals make money?

 Cerity Partners charges asset-based, fixed, and hourly fees.
-Our standard fee for wealth management services, including investment advisory, is 1.50% per year of assets under management, and the standard fee is negotiable based on certain criteria.
+Our fee for wealth management services, including investment advisory, is 1.50% per year of assets under management, and the fee is negotiable based on certain criteria.
 While our standard agreement is inclusive of all services, we may from time to time quote a fixed annual retainer for services based on the scope of the engagement.
 We may enter into performance fee arrangements with qualified clients.
-All performance-based fees are subject to individual negotiation.
 You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what other fees and costs you are paying, such as custodian fees and underlying investment fees.
 For more information on our fees and how we calculate fees, please refer to Item 5 of Cerity Partners ADV Part 2A Disclosure Brochure.
 Our advisors are compensated based on the amount of assets under management that they personally manage.